shradhatx/reference/amazoninterview.md

+### About
+I am an IT consultant - I help Architect and design a workable IT solution for my clients, solve technical or business problems using IT, PoT/PoC code -- whatever it takes.

+Held variety of roles over many years in IT
+- developed in many languages
+- managed IT teams
+managed programs and projects of many flavors -customer facing roles and vendor management as well

+Last 4 years I have been in big data spaces-
+2 years with a startup
+- predictive analysis and lead generation by integrating consumer data, ingest, enrich, merge, apply ML model, store
+- end to end solution with data pipeline, and real time analytics. search and present - REST - angular.js

+Presently working as a consultant - (depends on what is asked and the maturity of clients in big data)
+- exploralarity and feasibility analysis, prototype dev
+- propose overall solution, roadmap, WBS and estimate
+- solving sticky problem related to ES, cognitive search, intranet search

-#### Leadership principles
+#### Leadership principles/what would your boss say about you
+* wear many hats
+* take ownership: you can rely on me for quality work/deliverables.
+  Language agnostic world - well almost!!
+  Good example is microservices - approach a complex problem in small manageable independent chunks.
+  Java EE (monolithic with generally strong coupling between components/services, deployed like EAR/jar as single running instance - very fragile.)
+* shows flexibility
+* listens & respect others
 * customer first
   We all have learnt a lot from Steve Jobs-
   You’ve got to start with the customer experience and work back towards the technology.
   —Steve Jobs
-  Ex: Keep in mind triple constraint of customer project- Cost, Schedule, and Scope
+  Ex: My PM b/g guides me to pay attention to trade offs Keep in mind triple constraint of customer project- Cost, Schedule, and Scope
-* take ownership
-  Language agnostic world - well almost!!
-  Good example is microservices - approach a complex problem in small manageable independent chunks.
-  Java EE (monolithic with generally strong coupling between components/services, deployed like EAR/jar as single running instance - very fragile.)
 * encourage innovation
   Microservices with isolation possible using virtualization, docker - resiliency, scalability, CD.
   Discreet and isolated sub-systems communicating over well defined protocolsi(asynchronous, share nothing).
-* good judgement and instinct
-   Ex: My PM b/g guides me to pay attention to trade offs whether convincing the team to agree to iterative solution approach or to remind them of project goals.h

 * always a learner
+ listen to ideas coming from team.Encourage calculated risk taking

 * develop the talent in team
+   whether convincing the team to agree to iterative solution approach or to remind them of project goals.
   80-20 principle applies to every team.
 But I also recognize that all 4 personality type have a place in team- leaders, followers, entertainers.
 Aanalytical, driver, amiable, and expressive
   `Ex: Many members of the team are lost without a clear requirement or constantly changing requirement.
 Using R&D and continuously build a deployable solution and seek feedback I found is a great approacha`
   R&D and

 * high standard/quality product
   Stress on automation, knowledge sharing, brinstormin